SAREC-Lab/sUAS-UseCases/README.md

 *Supporting Use Cases*

-Please note we are in the process of importing all supporting use cases.

 | Use Case      | Description                  | Link  |
 | ------------- |-------------                    | -----     |
 |   SC1         | Initiate Area Search           | [InitiateAreaSearch.md](usecases/supporting/InitiateAreaSearch.md) |